0x0hook/Scalpel/README.md

 ## Style

-BinEd's Ghidra extension helped anchor the packaging expectation: a Java extension with a dockable editor inside Ghidra.
+BinEd's Ghidra extension helped anchor the packaging expectation: a Java extension with a dockable editor inside Ghidra

 - [BinEd Ghidra Extension](https://bined.exbin.org/ghidra-extension/)

 ## Build

-Install Ghidra and Gradle, then point Gradle at your Ghidra folder.
+Install Ghidra and Gradle, then point Gradle at your Ghidra folder

 Windows PowerShell: